NEED MORE HELP?

 Step 2: Conducting fit & proper test

-• Tetra Consultants’ team of experts will make sure that every key managerial personnel engaged has the requisite qualifications and is competent enough to take the position, by verifying the informational data and supporting documents for the same.
+• Our team of lawyers and licensing specialists will make sure that every key managerial personnel engaged has the requisite qualifications and is competent enough to take the position, by verifying the informational data and supporting documents for the same.

 Step 3: Company registration

-• Tetra Consultants will perform due diligence on the company’s directors and shareholders.
+• Our lawyers and licensing specialists will perform due diligence on the company’s directors and shareholders.
 We will move to register the entity with the local Companies Registry after we have all KYC credentials, incorporation forms, and power of attorney.

 • We will send the corporate documents, including the Certificate of Incorporation, Memorandum and Articles of Association, and other administrative documents, after the business has been properly registered.